roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  I was smiling ear to ear, seeing my wife's raw, fucked cunt.
 Her shaved lips were reddened, sore; I could see the hole was still loose; and there were globs of juices all over her lips and thighs, even her asshole.
 She'd not only been fucked good, but Brian squirted some good loads in her pussy too.
 The smell was even more amazing, I could detect not only my wife's sexy fishy pussy, but the musky, salty odor of the stud who fucked her hard too.

  ***[I fucking love that smell, and that stank instantly reminded me of this one day not all that long ago.
 I had come home from work and found an familiar car in our driveway.
 It was Patrick's, one of her very steady boyfriends.
 He always thinks Kitty is "cheating" behind my back, so I couldn't exactly barge in and announce my arrival.
 Instead, to hide myself, I parked down the block, then slipped into the house through the back door.
 Spying on the upstairs, I detected Kitty and him in the guest room behind a shut door.
-Her screams of pleasure were pretty loud.]*** Report_Story #7
+Her screams of pleasure were pretty loud.]***